 Here’s what to do:

 - Ask your child what happened—and listen.
 According to Baumstein, “Behavior is communication.
 Most kids aren’t bullying because they think it’s fun.”
-Is he adjusting to a recent stressor or change in his life?
-Has he been overwhelmed by peer pressure?
+Is your child adjusting to a recent stressor or change in their life?
+Has your child been overwhelmed by peer pressure?
 Consider, does your child have low self-esteem?